PixelSaver/black-pixhole/README.md

 - [X] Simulate the black hole
   - [X] Raytracing?
   - [X] Render accretion disk
-  - [ ] Stars in the background
+  - [x] Stars in the background
   - [X] Spherical star to show gravitaitonal lensing
-  - [ ] Simulation interactivity, time step, pause, etc
+  - [x] Simulation interactivity, time step, pause, etc
-  - [ ] Post processing (bloom etc)
+  - [X] Add a volumetric galaxy
   - [X] Put a grid under it to show a point of non-moving
 - [X] Make it interactible, move the camera around using mouse position
   - [X] Edit the simulation yourself using the access to the simulator
+  - [ ] Turn the editor runtime_inspector class into a gdextension maybe?
+- [ ] Post processing (bloom etc)
 ### Notes
-A few of the editor values don't work.
-Maybe will fix later, but the big star follows the black hole position, the camera fov doesn't change anything, and all of the smaller star stuff doesn't work as of now.
-Sorry...
+Since this is running on a compute shader, it doesn't work on web.
+I'm pissed too, but maybe one day I'll turn it into a spatial shader or something.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>